nkcraddock/angular-playing-cards/README.md

+#Overview

-# An angular directive for css playing cards
+This is an angular directive for css playing cards.
+The css and images are ripped off from [Don Park's scalable-css-playing-cards](http://donpark.github.io/scalable-css-playing-cards/).

 [Live demo](http://nathancraddock.com/angular-playing-cards/)